CORENAUTICS/corenautics.github.io/docs/README.md

 This repo is for the Github Static Site for CorenauTiX found [here](https://corenautics.github.io)

 ###  🙋‍♀️ **What is CoreNauTiX**?
-LucidWebhosting is an Engineering Products & Services Company that provides specialized consulting services to help clients bring products or technology to market, brand management and promotion services.
+CoreNauTiX is an Engineering Products & Services Company that provides specialized consulting services to help clients bring products or technology to market, brand management and promotion services.

 ### 🙋‍♀️ **What does CoreNauTiX do?**
 Platform offers consulting services to help clients bring products or technology to market.